Income-Volatility-Project/mh-labor-working-paper/README.md

   - egenmore
   - grc1leg2
   - blindschemes
+  - swindex

 > Note: all requriements are included in this replication package.
-Only Stata is required
+Only Stata installation is required to run the replication code

 ### Memory and Runtime and Storage Requirements